What is research impact?

 Examples of research impact

 Research can bring about changes in areas affecting people, society, and the environment.
-The below list summarises some examples.
-REF2021 Annex A Examples of impacts and indicators is a more extensive list and can be a good place to start if you’re trying to work out what impact looks like in your field.
+Examples can include improved health and wellbeing, changes in understanding or perception, uptake of new technologies or processes and associated benefits, and changes to policies and processes.
+REF2021 Annex A Examples of impacts and indicators provides a rather extensive list and can be a good place to start if you’re trying to work out what impact looks like in your field.

 Research impact isn’t just about making things happen — it can also involve stopping something with negative consequences.